 Setting Up a New Warehouse

 If you've checked out our Getting Started with Resources article, you know that a warehouse is a place where you store your inventory items.
-This might be shed, barn, silo, tank, refrigerated storage, closet within a building, or even a storage facility off your property like a grain elevator.
+This might be a shed, barn, silo, tank, refrigerated storage, closet within a building, or even a storage facility off your property like a grain elevator.
 Warehouses can also be optionally subdivided into bins, which allow you to be more granular with your inventory storage.
-You might keep your fertilizer in your barn, but knowing what section of the barn it's in may help you - and your farm workers - find it faster.
-You'll be able to track the capacity of the warehouse and bins as well.
+You might keep your fertilizer in your barn, but knowing what section of the barn it's in may help you find it faster.
+You'll be able to track the capacity of the warehouse and bins as well, and filter for what can be stored in each unique warehouse.

 To create a new warehouse, navigate to Resources in your left menu, and then select Warehouses.
 From the main Warehouse page, click the button for New Warehouse.
-You'll need to give your warehouse a name, an optional internal ID, and then you will choose how to track capacity.
+You'll need to give your warehouse a name, an optional internal ID.
+Then you will choose how to track capacity and filter for what can be stored in the warehouse.

 Be aware that you can add items beyond the max capacity of a bin or warehouse.
 If you do this, you might not see all of the items in the bin shown in the percentage bar.
 An "!" icon will be displayed alerting you to this.
 If you need to increase the max capacity, just select the bin or warehouse and add a larger amount.
 Below you'll see that we actually fit more pounds of broccoli than expected in bin 2, so we increased the maximum to give us a better visual representation of it's capacity.